uchexm/ES6-Awesome-books/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Awesome Books] <a name="about-project"></a>
+# [📖 Awesome Books] <a name="about-project"></a>

 Awesome-books project is a basic website that allows users to add/remove books from a list.
-It showcases the use of JavaScript objects and arrays to dynamically modify the DOM and add basic events..
+It showcases the use of JavaScript objects and arrays to dynamically modify the DOM and add basic events.

 ## 🛠 Built With <a name="built-with"></a>